 — Daniel O’Day, Chairman and Chief Executive Officer of Gilead Sciences

-Five years ago the National AIDS Memorial launched a multi-year AIDS oral history project called Surviving Voices to ensure that stories and lessons of the epidemic are captured, curated, and retained for future generations.
+Surviving Voices, the National AIDS Memorial’s multi-year AIDS oral history project, ensures that stories and lessons from communities impacted by the crises are captured, curated and retained for future generations.

-Through Chevron’s leadership as the presenting sponsor of the program, these important stories are being brought to the forefront, which serve as an important source of resilience, hope, activism and healing.
-Although steeped in tragedy and prejudice, the story of AIDS is rich in relentless determination, and powerful in its success; a story with abundant lessons for current and future generations, as our nation confronts ongoing social justice challenges.
+As the presenting sponsor of the program, Chevron’s leadership ensures that these important stories continue to inspire acts of resilience, hope, activism and healing.
+Although steeped in tragedy and prejudice, the story of HIV/AIDS is rich in relentless determination and powerful in its success; a story with abundant lessons for current and future generations, as our nation confronts ongoing social justice challenges.

-For years, Team Chevron employees have volunteered countless hours to maintain the memorial Grove, supported World AIDS Day events and inspired many through their Quilt making programs that honor people who have died of AIDS.
+For years, Team Chevron employees have volunteered countless hours to maintain the National AIDS Memorial Grove, supported World AIDS Day events and inspired many through their Quilt-making programs that honor people who have died of AIDS.

-Chevron is a long-standing partner of the National AIDS Memorial, stepping up in so many ways to support our work, to help us share stories, to show its commitment in helping ensure that the lessons of the pandemic are forever captured in our hearts.
+Chevron is a long-standing partner of the National AIDS Memorial, stepping up in so many ways to support our work, help us share stories, and ensure that the lessons of the AIDS crisis are forever captured in our hearts.

 In 2020, Vivent Health announced a long-term partnership with the National AIDS Memorial as the Premier National Community Partner of the AIDS Memorial Quilt to support Quilt programs and educational activities, including displays of the Quilt in communities across the United States.

 Vivent Health began the partnership by displaying ten sections of the Quilt, consisting of 80 individual panels, at Vivent Health offices in six cities in Colorado, Missouri, Texas and Wisconsin.
-The Quilt sections on display tnclude panels that represent each geographic area, providing an important educational resource for employees and the public about HIV/AIDS.
+The Quilt sections on display include panels that represent each geographic area, providing important HIV and AIDS resources for employees and the public

 — Michael J. Gifford, President and Chief Executive Officer for Vivent Health

-Quest Diagnostics is an important partner with the National AIDS Memorial, providing leadership around annual World AIDS Day observances and as a lead supporter of the memorial’s Community Volunteer Workday program.
+Quest Diagnostics is an important partner of the National AIDS Memorial, providing leadership around annual World AIDS Day observances, and as a lead supporter of the memorial’s Community Volunteer Workday program.

-The sacred ground of the 10-acre, living memorial honors all who have confronted the tragic HIV/AIDS pandemic; those who have died, and those who have shared their struggle, kept the vigils and supported each other during their final hours.
+The sacred ground of the 10-acre, living National AIDS Memorial Grove honors all who have confronted the tragic HIV and AIDS crisis: those who have died and those who have shared their struggle, kept the vigils, and supported each other during their final hours.

-Throughout the year, Gilead team members volunteer in the memorial’s grove and the company has helped fund new equipment, plants, trees and shrubberies and support maintenance and hardscape improvements.
+Throughout the year, team members volunteer in the Grove.
+Thanks to their support, the Grove sports new equipment, plants, trees and shrubberies, with additional funding supporting maintenance and hardscape improvements.

-“The community volunteer workdays are at the heart of our mission in keeping our10-acre memorial grove a beautiful space for healing and remembrance,” says National AIDS Memorial executive director John Cunningham.
+“The community volunteer workdays are at the heart of our mission in keeping our 10-acre memorial Grove a beautiful space for healing and remembrance,” said National AIDS Memorial executive director John Cunningham.

-In 2019, the Names Project Foundation and the National AIDS Memorial agreed to jointly gift care and of the AIDS Memorial Quilt’s archival collections to the prestigious American Folklife Center at the Library of Congress, making this collection available through the world’s largest public library.
+In 2019, the NAMES Project Foundation and the National AIDS Memorial agreed to jointly gift care of the AIDS Memorial Quilt’s archival collections to the prestigious American Folklife Center at the Library of Congress, making this collection available through the world’s largest public library.

 This archival collection currently totals more than 200,000 items.
 It includes biographical records, correspondence, photographs, tributes, epitaphs, news clippings and artifacts submitted by panel makers that add context about the lives memorialized on the Quilt panels.
 The archive also documents the creation, marketing and exhibition of the Quilt over the past 32 years.
 Digital assets include images of all the Quilt blocks and detailed information about the creators of quilt panels.